YodasMyDad/ImageGen/ImageGenApp/README.md

 ### API Key Setup
 1. Obtain an API key from your ImageGen service provider
-2. Open the settings dialog (⚙️ button)
+2. Open the settings panel (⚙️ button)
 3. Enter your API key in the "API Configuration" section
 4. Click "Save" to store the key securely